Updated: 21 April 2020

 Petchboonchu FA Group: Muay Thai’s most decorated fighter in history with 14 belts of the highest level.
 Petboonchu is the clincher par excellence and an aggressive knee fighter.
 Besides a set of iron lungs and indomitable will, he was a smart fighter who used the scoring system to his best advantage.

-Saenchai: A living legend who continues to fight actively at the age of 37 and entertain fans around the world.
+Saenchai: A living legend who continues to fight actively at the age of almost 40 and entertain fans around the world.
 Saenchai is the most technical fighter you will ever see.
 I would likened him to Bruce Lee, and the living embodiment of speed.
 He may appear to be disadvantaged by his shorter stature but he makes up for it with gravity-defying moves and the most flexible kicks ever displayed in Muay Thai.
 Bar none, the most entertaining Muay Thai fighter to watch in the ring.
 If anyone in this era deserves the GOAT title, it would be Saenchai.

 Part 2: Preparing for Your First Lesson(s)